slab/quill/docs/api/formatting.md

 ### formatLine

 Formats all lines in given range.
 See [formats](/docs/formats/) for a list of available formats.
 Has no effect when called with inline formats.
+To remove formatting, pass `false` for the value argument.
 The user's selection may not be preserved.

 **Methods**